 Officers shall be elected by ballot at the Annual meeting or the first meeting of the fiscal year (April 1 starts the fiscal year annually), after dues have been paid.
 The Officers of the SHDA shall be elected by majority vote of the organization for a term of two years and shall serve until their successors in office are elected.

-Term of office: Three consecutive years for President, VP Member At Large and Secretary, with the exception of the initial term of office for the Vice President and Treasurer, which shall be a term of office of two years.
+Term of office: Three consecutive years for President, Member At Large and Secretary, with the exception of the initial term of office for the Vice President and Treasurer, which shall be a term of office of two years.

 Filling vacancies